The Dance Awards

 The Dance Awards is a national dance competition held annually in Las Vegas and Orlando.
-Dancers between the ages of five and nineteen are awarded to recognize excellence in dance.
-TDA is widely regarded as a prestigious award presented for dance in the US, and is considered to be one of the toughest competitions internationally for young pre-professional dancers.
+Dancers between the ages of five and eighteen are awarded to recognize excellence in dance.

 Overview

-The Dance Awards (TDA) is a national dance competition that collaborates with JUMP, Nuvo, and 24 Seven Dance, produced by Break the Floor.
+The Dance Awards (TDA) is a national dance competition produced by Dance One.
 The Dance Awards was first held in 2011 in New York City, where it continued to be held annually until 2015.
 In 2014, the competition expanded to a second location, Las Vegas.
 In 2016 the New York competition was moved to Orlando.

-The competition is usually held in the first week of July.
+The competition is usually held in the first two weeks of July.

 Famous competitors

 There have been several competitors that have competed or appeared on several other talent or dancing shows such as America's Got Talent, World of Dance, Dance Moms, Dancing with the Stars, and So You Think You Can Dance.
-Those competitors include Jenna Johnson, Briar Nolet, Tate McRae, Brynn Rumfallo, JoJo Siwa, Eva Igo, Maddie Ziegler, Elliana Walmsley, and Mackenzie Ziegler.
+Those competitors include Jenna Johnson, Briar Nolet, Ezra Sosa, Rylee Arnold, Tate McRae, Brynn Rumfallo, JoJo Siwa, Eva Igo, Maddie Ziegler, Elliana Walmsley, and Mackenzie Ziegler.